manbehindthemadness/razortrace/README.md

 When used as a decorator, each probe is activates by a trigger in the form of an environment variable.
 This allows cherry-picking of many selectively placed tests throughout a project with minimal alteration of the business logic.

+*NOTES:*

-*NOTE: Only detections originating from within the working directory are returned, if a dependency or extraneous file needs to be inspected, tracemalloc will likely be required:* https://docs.python.org/3/library/tracemalloc.html
+  * Only detections originating from within the working directory are returned, if a dependency or extraneous file needs to be inspected, tracemalloc will likely be required: https://docs.python.org/3/library/tracemalloc.html

 **Parameters**